On the system CL12 of computability logic: Not-necessarily-constant games and ``quantifier'' operations

 We say that a game $A$ {\bf depends} on a variable $x$ iff there are two valuations $e_1,e_2$ with $e_1\equiv_x e_2$ such that $e_1[A]\not= e_2[A]$.
 An $n$-ary game thus depends on at most $n$ variables.
 And constant games are nothing but $0$-ary games, i.e., games that do not depend on any variables.

-We say that a (not necessarily constant) game $A$ is {\bf elementary} iff so are all of its instances $e[A]$.
+We say that a (not necessarily constant) game $A$ is {\bf elementary} iff so are all of its instances.

-Just as constant games are generalized propositions, games can be treated as generalized predicates.
-Namely, we will view each predicate $p$ of whatever arity as the same-arity elementary game such that, for every valuation $e$, $\win{p}{e}\emptyrun=\pp$ iff $p$ is true at $e$.
-And vice versa: every elementary game $p$ will be viewed as the same-arity predicate which is true at a given valuation $e$ iff $\win{p}{e}\emptyrun=\pp$.
+Just as constant games are generalized propositions, games can be seen as generalized predicates.
+Namely, in the context of a given universe $U$, we will view each predicate $p$ on $U$'s domain as the elementary game such that, for every valuation $e$, $\win{p}{e}\emptyrun=\pp$ iff $p$ is true at $e$.
+And vice versa: every elementary game $p$ will be viewed as the predicate on $U$'s domain which is true at a given valuation $e$ iff $\win{p}{e}\emptyrun=\pp$.
 Thus, for us, ``predicate'' and ``elementary game'' are synonyms.
-Accordingly, any standard terminological or notational conventions familiar from the literature for predicates also apply to them to them viewed as elementary games.
+Accordingly, any standard terminological or notational conventions familiar from the literature for predicates also apply to them viewed as elementary games.